 New Creationist Museum Buys Cyclops Kitty; Wants More Freaks

-John Adolfi is excited about his new Lost World Museum -- and who wouldn't be?
+John Adolfi is excited about his new Lost World Museum in Phoenix, NY -- and who wouldn't be?
 He's already got a one-eyed cat for a star attraction, and more good stuff is on the way.
 And the museum won't even be open for another six months.

 The owner of the now-dead cyclops kitten, which was a media sensation back in January, sold it to John because a blogger had written that it was "the icon of atheism," and she didn't like that.
 John plans to take the pickled feline on tour this summer, and will later make it the centerpiece of his museum.